-ANAVI Fume Extractor is an open source smart solder smoke absorber.
-It is powered by a Wi-Fi development board with ESP8266, 80mm fan and a replaceable carbon filter.
-ANAVI Fume Extractor has a dedicated slots for a mini OLED I²C display and MQ-135 gas sensor module as well as slots up to 3 additional I²C sensor modules for measuring temperature, humidity, light, and barometric pressure.
-Furthermore, there are UART pins for easy flashing of custom software and an extra GPIO for connecting external peripherals.
+ANAVI Fume Extractor is a smart, open source, solder smoke absorber.
+It is powered by a Wi-Fi development board with an ESP8266, an 80 mm fan, and a replaceable filter.
+ANAVI Fume Extractor has dedicated slots for a mini OLED I²C display and a MQ-135 gas sensor module, as well as slots for up to three additional I²C sensor modules for measuring temperature, humidity, light, and barometric pressure.
+Furthermore, there are UART pins for easy flashing of custom firmware and an extra GPIO for connecting external peripherals.

-Soldering is fun but soldering fumes are dangerous for the health.
+Soldering is fun, but soldering fumes are dangerous to your health.
 Stay safe and healthy by using a fume extractor.
-Existing products on the market are bulky, noisy and without any smart features.
+Existing products on the market are bulky, noisy, and lack smart features.
 The alternative is ANAVI Fume Extractor!

 ANAVI Fume Extractor comes as a do-it-yourself (DIY) kit that combines open source hardware with free and open source software.
 Its design is based on experience from our previous open source hardware products and community feedback.
-ANAVI Fume Extractor is lightweight and can be even become portable with a USB power bank.
-The carbon filters and all parts are replaceable.
+ANAVI Fume Extractor is lightweight and can even be portable with a USB power bank.
+The filters and all parts are replaceable.
 Each kit includes two filters.
 For long-term maintenance you can purchase extra 80 mm, 45 PPI foam media filters from Mouser or other distributors of electronic components.

 The default open source firmware allows you to connect ANAVI Fume Extractor to your Wi-Fi network to gather data from various sensors and control it remotely.
-Through the lightweight messaging protocol MQTT ANAVI Fume Extractor works with popular open source home automation software tools such as Home Assistant and OpenHAB.
+Through the lightweight messaging protocol MQTT ANAVI Fume Extractor works with popular open source home automation software tools such as Home Assistant, OpenHAB, and ioBroker.

 ANAVI Fume Extractor is an entirely open source project that combines open source hardware with free and open source software.
 It has been certified by the Open Source Hardware Association under UID BG000060.